Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/_index.md

       default: '`consumer`'
       datatype: string
       description: |
         The entity that will be used when aggregating the limits: `consumer`, `credential`, `ip`, `service`, `header`, `path`.
 If the value for the entity chosen to aggregate the limit cannot be determined, the system will always fallback to `ip`.
-If value `service` is chosen, the `service_id` configuration must be provided.
+If value `service` is chosen, the `service.id` or `service.name` configuration must be provided if adding the plugin to a service through the top-level `/plugins` endpoint.
 If value `header` is chosen, the `header_name` configuration must be provided.
 If value `path` is chosen, the `path` configuration must be provided.
-    - name: service_id
-      required: semi
-      datatype: string
-      description: The service id to be used if `limit_by` is set to `service`.
     - name: header_name
       required: semi
       datatype: string